Borssele

 Borssele is a village in the Dutch province of Zeeland.
 It is a part of the municipality of Borsele, and lies about 12 km east of Vlissingen.
-Note that the municipality name is spelled with a single s while the name of the town is spelled with a double s.
+The municipality name is spelled with a single s while the name of the town is spelled with a double s.

 Borssele is home to the Borssele nuclear power plant.

 The village's near-symmetrical street plan from 1616 follows a rectangular design with four streets all leading to a central square (called the "Plein").
 The streets are named according to their cardinal directions.

 History

 The village was first mentioned in 976 as Brumsale, and means "single room house on the bank".
 The island of Borssele was lost in 1530 and only the hill on which the castle had stood remained.
 The village of Monster which was located on the island had been destroyed.
 In 1615, a dike was built to reclaim the land.
 Borssele is a planned polder village which was designed in 1616 by Cornelis Adriaensz Soetwater.

 The Dutch Reformed church was built between 1849 and 1852 in neoclassic style.
 The Vliedberg which is also called "Mountain of Troy" is the remnant of the 11th century castle.

 Borssele was home to 819 people in 1840.
 In 1927, a railway station was built on the Goes to Hoedekenskerke railway line.
 It closed in 1934.